100+ Resources for a Terrific Second-Act

 There’s nothing like a good success story to rev-up your reinvention success.
 Here are several sites with stories sure to inspire:

-AARP.org Stories (and videos) of people who reinvented their careers after age 50 and found deeper joy and satisfaction as a result.
+AARP.org.
+Stories of people who reinvented their careers after age 50 and found deeper joy and satisfaction as a result.

 I Used to Be Somebody Each month, the podcast features interviews with inspiring people age 50+ about their second-act ventures, challenges and joys.